 Nutrition questions and navigating feeding options can overwhelm even the most seasoned parent.
 As a family living with food allergies, you know how quickly questions pile up regarding food and nutrition.
 Let’s take a look at the main types of infant formulas, and how they are different.
 We’ll also highlight which are options in the case of a cow milk allergy.

-Cow Milk-based Formulas
+Choosing a formula: Cow Milk-based Formulas

 Most infant formulas available in the grocery store are based on cow milk.
 That means they contain cow milk protein.
 It’s important to remember that protein is the part of food that triggers allergic reactions.
 Because these formulas contain whole protein from cow milk, they are not suitable for managing cow milk allergies.
 Milk protein is THE most common food allergen for infants and young children.
 For children with cow milk allergy, these formulas are just not an option.